 - Plant materials and seeds

-Their foraging trails are guided by pheromones, which explains why killing visible ants does not eliminate the colony.
-As long as the queen continues laying eggs, worker ants will return to food sources inside the home.
+Their trails are guided by pheromones, which is why killing visible ants doesn’t eliminate the colony.
+As long as the queen continues laying eggs, workers will keep returning to the same indoor food sources.

-During colder Idaho months, these ants become more likely to enter houses searching for warmth and winter food.
+During colder Idaho months, these ants can become more likely to enter homes searching for warmth and reliable winter food.

 Signs of a Little Black Ant Infestation